-Students' advising and planning begin at their inception as mathematics majors, but they are admitted to their integrated degree program only after completing at least 60 hour of college-level courses applicable toward a baccalaureate degree in mathematics either at CSU or as transfer students.
+Students' advising and planning begin at their inception as mathematics majors, but they are admitted to their integrated degree program only after completing at least 60 hours of college-level courses applicable toward a baccalaureate degree in mathematics either at CSU or as transfer students.
 Students in the Integrated Program still need to apply for the MS program (consult the advisor for the appropriate time frame).
 Applications are processed by the Office of Graduate and Professional Studies.
 Eligible transfer students may concurrently apply for the baccalaureate degree and the integrated MS program.
 The department offers a minor sequence in mathematics.
 It will provide students majoring in other disciplines access to more potent professional tools and help them to gain a deeper understanding of their own fields.

 All entering freshmen and transfer students who intend to major in a mathematics program are required to take the university placement examination in mathematics.
 These students may not register for any mathematics or computer science course until they have taken the examinations.
 These examinations are designed to place students into the appropriate mathematics course from College Algebra to Calculus.
-Students may not use MATH 0880, 0900, 0950, 0980, 0990, 160 or 161 toward satisfying general education mathematics or university graduation requirements.
 Credit will not be given for any mathematics course that is a prerequisite for a course in which a grade of C or better has already been earned.